mnmn13/Sportly/README.md

 ## Technologies and Architecture

 - Language: The app is developed using Swift.
-- User Interface: The user interface is implemented programmatically using UIKit or SwiftUI.
+- User Interface: The user interface is implemented programmatically using UIKit.
 - Networking: Sportly utilizes APIs to fetch football-related data, such as match results, player statistics, and news updates.
-- Data Persistence: The app employs CoreData or Realm for local data storage, allowing users to access information offline.
+- Data Persistence: The app employs Realm for local data storage, allowing users to access information offline.
 - Architecture: Sportly follows the MVVM-C (Model-View-ViewModel-Coordinator) architecture pattern, ensuring separation of concerns and providing a clear structure for development.

 ## Installation and Requirements